mscott77/startup/README.md

 > cheaper, and since I'm not doing friends in the database anymore I'll still be fulfilling the database requirement by storing
 > all of the topicLists in the database. apparently mongoDB is very JSON friendly so it should be an easy transition.

 > [!NOTE]
-> TECHNOLOGY CHANGE - instead of using chatGPT as my 3rd party service I'm going to use dictionary API to generate random words that
-> start with x and q since those ones are always tricky. it's easier than using chatGPT API but still relevant to the app

-> [!NOTE]
 > TECHNOLOGY CHANGE - since I'm not doing the friends functionality anymore I obviously can't use web socket to have two players
 > face off against eachother in real time... so instead I'm just going to have a "suggestions" page where there's basically a live chat
 > where anyone can make a suggestions for a topic. this will serve two purposes 1. allow players to "vote" on topics they want to see
 > in the future and 2. allow me to see what topics people want without having to setup a fancy admin login or something.

+> [!NOTE]
+> TECHNOLOGY CHANGE - instead of using chatGPT as my 3rd party service I'm going to use a profanity filter to make sure no
+> one gets too frisky in the suggestions chat - it might be fun to even permanently block users from the game like in
+> club penguin haha

 #### old technology representation (doing away with)
 database: friends